Wing-assisted incline running: Origin of flight hypothesis

 The WAIR hypothesis for the origin of flight is a version of the "cursorial model" of the evolution of avian flight, in which birds' wings originated from forelimb modifications that provided downforce, enabling the proto-birds to run up extremely steep slopes such as the trunks of trees.
 The hypothesis was prompted by the observation of living young chukar chicks using WAIR, and proposes that dinosaur wings developed their aerodynamic functions as a result of the need to run quickly up very steep slopes such as tree trunks, possibly to escape from predators.
-Originally, it was thought that birds need downforce to give their feet increased grip in this scenario.
+Originally, it was thought that birds needed downforce to give their feet increased grip in this scenario.
 However, a study found lift generated from wings to be the primary factor for successfully accelerating, indicating the onset of flight ability was constrained by neuromuscular control or power rather than by the shape of the wing itself, and that partially developed wings not yet capable of flight could indeed provide useful lift during WAIR.
 Additionally, when both the power and work needed for WAIR were examined, it was identified that the need for pectoral muscles in flight increases with the angle being scaled.
 Thus, WAIR is a hypothesis providing a model for an evolutionary transition from terrestrial to aerial locomotion as birds skeletally adapted to meet the requirements to scale steeper and steeper inclines by flight.
 This might have allowed smaller, potentially juvenile maniraptorans to scale the sides of trees to escape predators that were too big to climb.
 WAIR may have been present in oviraptorosaurs and therizinosauroids, but as the adults, especially of therizinosauroids, would probably break the trees trying to climb, their hatchlings or chicks would have made it up easily.
 Because of this way to escape predation, early maniraptorans might have evolved their long arms, true feathers and fused wishbones.

 Response

 One possible problem with the WAIR origin of flight hypothesis was noticed by Philip Senter.
 He argued that early birds, including Archaeopteryx, lacked the shoulder mechanism by which modern birds' wings produce swift, powerful upstrokes.
 Since the downforce on which WAIR depends is generated by upstrokes, Senter argued that early birds were incapable of WAIR or flapping flight.

-Evidence has been proposed against the WAIR hypothesis, stating that it is too simplistic and does not take additional information into effect.
+Evidence has been proposed against the WAIR hypothesis, stating that it is too simplistic and does not take additional information into account.
 There have been additional mechanisms suggested, such as climbing claws, that would have provided an advantage for the birds, but are absent in fossil records or extant birds.
 Other arguments against WAIR include a lack of fossil evidence and no additional intermediate or transition stages available for study which would provide supplementary evidence for WAIR.